data-integrations/wrangler/docs/Wrangler-transform.md

 * source-column : Name of the column which has to be quantized
 * destination-column : Name of the column to which the quantized value should be added.
-* quantization-table : Specifies the quantization table in the following format low:high=value[,low:high=value]* the range specified in the quantization table is a closed range.
+* quantization-table : Specifies the quantization table in the following format low:high=value[,low:high=value]* the range specified in the quantization table is a closed range  and all the ranges specified are mutually exclusive.

 **Example**
 ```